AnimalTales

 - Online resources

-The package is delivered right to your school and teachers have four weeks to use the materials.
+The package is delivered right to your school and you will have four weeks to use the materials.

-Teachers who complete AnimalTales will have their class added to the Kindness Map and will receive a class set of bookmarks!
+Teachers who complete AnimalTales will receive a class set of bookmarks!

 Watch this video to discover why empathy is important to foster in students and how AnimalTales can help!